Tony Bates: Empathy in Action

 Bates published the book 'Empathy in Action: How to Deliver Great Customer Experiences at Scale' with his co-author Dr Natalie Petouhoff.
 Published by IdeaPress first as an eBook in December 2021, with the hardback edition published March 2022; this book examines how technology can become a force multiplier to deliver more empathy and integrate deeper, more personalized human connections into everyday business interactions at scale.
 The book was reviewed in Forbes by Adrian Swinscoe in the article 'How to Put Empathy into Action in Your Customer Experience'.

 Philanthropy

-Bates served on the board on the Silicon Valley-based nonprofit Tipping Point Community from June 2012 to July 2020.
-He and his wife are also on the board of trustees for the United States Olympic Committee.
+Bates served on the board on the Silicon Valley–based nonprofit Tipping Point Community from June 2012 to July 2020.